 Point 2: as penalty, Mr. Nunis was made to delete the said video on his Facebook along with a public apology which reads in part: ‘…I accept that what I did was wrong.
 Instead, I should only have reported the incident to the Police.
 My act was racially and religiously divisive. …’ To which I say that is a small price for him to pay — however gratuitous it is — for living in a peaceful, harmonious, albeit imperfect democracy.

 Point 3: if Mr. Nunis was ever guilty of grandstanding with his vid, for showing up the authority (MUIS), that should indeed be the least of his worries.
 Truly, in the age of the Internet and smartphone, just about everyone is equipped with tools to play reporter.
-Unless state secrets are involved as in the case of Snowden or Assange, exposé or the fear of it is a positive thing; for it has not only the effect to keep untoward conduct at bay, it coaxes best behavior out of individuals.
+Unless state secrets are involved as in the case of Snowden or Assange, exposé or the fear of it is a positive thing; for it has not only the effect to keep untoward conduct at bay, it tends to dispose individuals towards the better of decorum.

 Point 4: it’s understandable why some members of the Muslim community are ill at ease with the said incident that involved a ‘whistleblower’ from within — just as is the case for some Christians I’ve spoken with who remain uncomfortable to date talking about the 2010 unwittingly filmed video of Senior Pastor Rony Tan of Lighthouse Evangelism mocking the Buddhist faith.
 I applaud the local authorities for being always scrupulously even-handed in their treatment of all religious faiths in Singapore.
 How fortunate it is for Singapore to be spared the tragic mistakes of some European cities (London, Paris, Brussels, etc.) that have unwisely left religion to its own devices only to later rue the day.